peacebytes/selenium-cucumber-java/README.md

 Global variables to store test data generated during testing and can be shared within a test scenario.
 In step definition files, calling Hooks.{global_variable} directly to set or get value.

 ## How to deal with test data?
 Test data is stored at `src\main\resources\TestData.json`.
-Test Data will be loaded in Hooks.
+Test Data will be loaded in Hooks for each test scenario.

 Usage in Step Definition:
 - If test data is an array, call: